cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

 A future version of this standard could use a different version in the channel handshake, and safely alter the packet data format & packet handler semantics.

-## Example Implementation
+## Example Implementations

-Coming soon.
+- Implementation of ICS 721 in Go can be found in [bianjieai/nft-transfer repository](https://github.com/bianjieai/nft-transfer).

 ## Other Implementations